opentoken-io/opentoken/doc/api/account.md

 Account Actions
 ---------------

-When you were done logging into your account, there was an `up` link relation that was titled `account`.
+When you logged into your account, there was an `up` link relation that was titled `account`.
 Fetch that resource to see what you can do.
 Make sure your cookie is sent with the request.
 Here's a [formatted example](example-formatting.md) of the GET request, with extra long bits shortened to aid readability.

     GET /account/W2l6H0vEhdurrhSDN4VjV2BlgSICpvEH
     Host: api.opentoken.io